 This refers to how a bed forms to your kid's body.
 Mattresses with more contouring are known for redistributing the sleeper's weight and relieving pressure buildup from the shoulders and hips.
 Kids suffering from pain at night may benefit the most from this pressure relief.

-This refers to how secure the edge of your kid's bed feels when they sleep or sit near it.
+Edge support refers to how secure the edge of your kid's bed feels when they sleep or sit near it.
 If the edge doesn't feel secure enough, your child won't be able to use the entire bed surface as they might feel like they could easily roll off.

-The materials that the mattress is made of and the quality of those materials will factor into the overall comfort, support, durability, and overall quality of the mattress.
-A mattress is built with either latex, wool, foam, other various types of fabric, springs, or coils.
+The materials that the mattress is made of and the quality of those materials will factor into the overall comfort, support, durability, and overall quality of the kids mattress.
+A mattress is built with either latex, organic wool, foam, other various types of fabric, springs, or coils.

-For foam mattresses and latex mattresses, you will focus on the density and the origin of the foam mattress material in order to determine the quality of the mattress.
+For foam and latex mattresses, you will focus on the density and the origin of the foam mattress material in order to determine the quality of the mattress.
 For inner spine mattresses, however, you will want to focus on the quality of the coils.

 Crib Mattress vs Big Kid Mattress